Monkey Businessmen: Curly's illness

 Monkey Businessmen was filmed January 30-February 2, 1946, the first entry to be filmed after the Stooges' annual seven-month production hiatus.
 42-year-old Curly Howard had suffered a series of minor strokes in early 1945, and his performances had become marred by slurred speech and slower timing.
 Novice director Edward Bernds had to deal with Curly's condition while simultaneously learning the ropes of directing.
 Understandably, Bernds hoped the hiatus would allow Curly enough time to recover from the effects of his strokes and resume his abilities as the lead Stooge.

 Instead, Curly's condition had worsened.
-The comedian was in such bad shape that brother Moe Howard had to coach him on his lines; he can be seen nudging Curly in Dr. Mallard's office, reminding him to say his line, "I know: a nice big bowl of milk!" and to hold still while referring to him by his real pet name "Baby" which is inadvertently left in.
+The comedian was in such bad shape that brother Moe Howard had to coach him on his lines; he can be seen nudging Curly in Dr. Mallard's office, reminding him to say his line, "I know: a nice big bowl of milk!" and to hold still while referring to him by his real pet name "Babe" which is inadvertently left in.

 Bernds remembered the grueling filming process: